syncfusion-content/maui-docs/MAUI/DataGrid/Getting-started.md

 ### Data Model

-The SfDataGrid is a data-bound control.
-Hence, a data model should be created to bind it to the control.

-Create a simple data source as shown in the following code example in a new class file, and save it as OrderInfo.cs file:
+Create a simple data model as shown in the following code example, and save it as `OrderInfo.cs` file:

 {% tabs %}
 {% highlight c# %}